Identity Deployments

 Captive portal

 Captive portal is the only identity source that supports LDAP in addition to Active Directory.
-The captive portal identity source is triggered when a user tries to access network resources using the Managed device in AWS, using either an IP address or host name.
+The captive portal identity source is triggered when a user tries to access network resources using the managed device in AWS, using either an IP address or host name.
 Captive portal gets user information from LDAP or Active Directory using the proxy sequence and sends user information to CDO.

 For more information about the captive portal identity source, see The Captive Portal Identity Source.